Genre

 - Surtitles

-Finnish and English on the stage
+Finnish and English projected on stage

 - Notes